Observance Days Calendar

 World Soil Day

 An annual observance that aims to raise awareness of the importance of healthy soil and sustainable soil management practices.
-It is celebrated on December 5, which coincides with the birthday of the late King Bhumibol of Thailand, who was a champion of soil conservation.
-The theme for World Soil Day 2023 is “Soil and water, a source of life”, which highlights the vital link between soil and water for food security, ecosystem services, and human well-being.
+Celebrated on December 5th, which coincides with the birthday of the late King Bhumibol of Thailand, a champion of soil conservation, the theme for World Soil Day 2024 is “Caring for Soils: Measure, Monitor, Manage.”
+This theme highlights the vital link between soil and water for food security, ecosystem services, and human well-being.

 9 December International Day of Veterinary Medicine